stevengharris/MarkupEditor/README.md

 ## Consuming the MarkupEditor

-Behind the scenes, the MarkupEditor interacts with a single `contentEditable` DIV element created in `markup.html` to modify the DOM of the document you are editing.
+Behind the scenes, the MarkupEditor interacts with an HTML document (created in `markup.html`) that uses a single `contentEditable` DIV element to modify the DOM of the document you are editing.
 It uses a subclass of `WKWebView` - the `MarkupWKWebView` - to make calls to the JavaScript in `markup.js`.
 In turn, the JavaScript calls back into Swift to let the Swift side know that changes occurred.
 The callbacks on the Swift side are handled by the `MarkupCoordinator`.
 The `MarkupCoordinator` is the `WKScriptMessageHandler` for a single  `MarkupWKWebView` and receives all the JavaScript callbacks in `userContentController(_:didReceive:)`.
 The `MarkupCoordinator` in turn notifies your `MarkupDelegate` of changes.
 See `MarkupDelegate.swift` for the full protocol and default implementations.

 That sounds complicated, but it is mostly implementation details you should not need to worry about.
 The `MarkupDelegate` protocol is the key mechanism for your app to find out about changes as the user interacts with the document.
 The `MarkupWKWebView` is the key mechanism to make changes to the document from the Swift side or to obtain information from the document, such as its contents.
 The `MarkupToolbar` is a convenient, pre-built UI to invoke changes to the document by interacting with the `MarkupWKWebView`.

 To avoid spurious logging from the underlying WKWebView in the Xcode console, you can set `OS_ACTIVITY_MODE` to `disable` in the Run properties for your target.

+NOTE: The MarkupEditor at this point has only really been used as a Mac Catalyst app and has some implicit dependencies on using it with a keyboard.

 ### Swift Package